Key Lecturer Kate Bauer: Parents Are Paramount - The Role of Parent Feeding Behaviors to Prevent Pediatric Obesity

 Keyword: Development/Prevention: Nutrition; Development/Prevention: Public Health; Environment: Family

-Track: Sub-track: Pediatrics; Track 4: Population Health
+Track: Sub-track: Obesity Medicine Exam Prep; Sub-track: Pediatrics; Track 4: Population Health

 Speakers:

-Katherine W. Bauer, PhD, MS, FTOSParents Are Paramount - The Role of Parent Feeding Behaviors to Prevent Pediatric Obesity1:30 pm - 2:15 pm
+Kate W. Bauer, PhD, MS, FTOSParents Are Paramount - The Role of Parent Feeding Behaviors to Prevent Pediatric Obesity1:30 pm - 2:15 pm

-Amrik S. Khalsa, MDModerate Q&A2:15 pm - 2:30 pm
+Amrik Singh KhalsaModerate Q&A2:15 pm - 2:30 pm

-Katherine W. Bauer, PhD, MS, FTOSQ&A2:15 pm - 2:30 pm
+Kate W. Bauer, PhD, MS, FTOSQ&A2:15 pm - 2:30 pm

 Learning Objectives: